 |Common Pests:||Aphids, cabbage loopers, cabbage maggots, cabbage worms, cutworms, flea beetles, harlequin bugs, mites, slugs, snails, thrips||Common Disease:||Black leg, black rot, downy mildew, fusarium wilt, white leaf spot|

 Affordable and Abundant

-I’ve always enjoyed the taste of fresh broccoli from the garden, and I know you will, too.
-One of my favorite memories is of my father-in-law presenting my mother-in-law with a fresh “bouquet” for dinner.
+Homegrown broccoli is the best, and I know you’re going to enjoy it.
+One of my favorite memories is of my father-in-law presenting my mother-in-law with a fresh “bouquet” of the tasty green stuff to prepare for dinner.

-Why should you buy broccoli seeds this year?
+Why should you buy broccoli seeds or seedlings this year?

 Here are three reasons:

 - Seeds are reasonably priced and keep several years in a cool, dry location.

 - This is a crop you can sow more than once, for an extended growing season with multiple harvests.

 - A serving provides your family with vitamins and minerals including A, C, folic acid, calcium, and potassium in every cost-effective bite.

 And if you’re growing heirloom varieties, don’t forget to collect and save some seeds for next year so you don’t need to keep buying new packets.